kimekent/Masters-Thesis/README.md

 # Masters-Thesis
-This repository contains all the code used to create and test the intent-based rasa chatbot and the inten-less chatbot discussed in my masters thesis.
+This repository contains the components for building, running and testing the intent-based rasa chatbot and the inten-less chatbot discussed in my masters thesis.

-This repository contains the components for building and running an intent-based chatbot using the Rasa framework.
-Below is a description of the directories and files included in this project.

 ## Files and Content